drewshts/pumpfun-bundler/README.md

 💱 Transfer Sell (Transfer and Sell in a Single Bundle by DEV) <br>
 Execute transfer and sell transactions in a single bundle managed by the developer.

-🏷️ Single Sell (Dev Will Sell All Its Token Holding) <br>
+🏷 Single Sell <br>
-The developer can sell all token holdings in one transaction.
+The wallet selected can sell tokens holdings in one transaction.

+💸 Raydium Sell <br>
+Effortless sell at raydium after migration

 📊 Lookup Table Creation and Extend in Single Bundle <br>
 Create and extend lookup tables in one bundled transaction.

+💪 Mint Address Automatically ends with "pump" <br>
+No need to manually grind keypair for vanity mint address.

 **Contribution** <br>
 We welcome contributions!
 Open an issue or submit a pull request for ideas, suggestions, or bug reports.

 **Contact** <br>
-For questions or support, contact us at Telegram: [Andrew](https://t.me/andrewbizzle) Discord: [GAWBOT](https://discord.gg/ygxgHpFUt2)
+For questions or support, contact us at Telegram: [Andrew](https://t.me/andrewbizzle) || Discord: [GAWBOT](https://discord.gg/ygxgHpFUt2)

 Happy bundling! 🎉

+**Affiliate program ENABLED.**

 _Disclaimer: Use this tool responsibly and comply with all relevant regulations._